restoreddev/phpapprentice/chapters/exceptions.md

-In this case, if someone tried to use the `Processor` class to charge a credit card number that is not 16 characters long, an exception will be thrown which stops the rest of the code from running.
+In this case, if someone tried to use the `Processor` class to charge a credit card number that is not 16 characters long, an `Exception` will be thrown which stops the rest of the code from running.
 ```php
 $processor = new Processor();
 $processor->charge('1234');